valhalla/valhalla-docs/map-matching/api-reference.md

 * `max_shape` - The maximum number of input shape points is 16000.

-## Map-Matching Service Actions:
+## Map Matching Service Actions:

-Our map-matching service includes two separate service calls that perform different operations on an input set of latitude, longitude coordinates, depending on your interest: `/trace_route?` or `/trace_attributes?`.
+Our Map Matching Service includes two separate service calls that perform different operations on an input set of latitude, longitude coordinates, depending on your interest: `/trace_route?` or `/trace_attributes?`.
 It is important to note that all service requests should be *POST* since shape or encoded_polyline can be fairly large.

-*Map-Matching Action 1*  `trace_route`
+*map-matching action 1*  `trace_route`

 *URL*